Comcast accuses Discovery of 'extortionate demands' in merger filing

-WASHINGTON Media company Discovery Communications Inc (DISCA.O) demanded business concessions as a condition for not opposing Comcast Corp's (CMCSA.O) bid for Time Warner Cable Inc TWC.N, Comcast told U.S. regulators in a filing on Tuesday.
+WASHINGTON, Sept 24 Media company Discovery Communications Inc demanded business concessions as a condition for not opposing Comcast Corp's bid for Time Warner Cable Inc, Comcast told U.S. regulators in a filing on Tuesday.

 "Such extortionate demands are patently improper," Comcast said in a summary of the filing.
 "As the self-proclaimed '#1 Pay-TV Programmer in the World,' Discovery does not need additional regulatory help to succeed in the marketplace."